Create and manage dashboards

 To search by a label, use the Search by labels field.

-On the Dashboard list page, click the star to favorite a dashboard.
+Click the star to favorite a dashboard.
 Favorited dashboards always appear at the top of the dashboard list.

 You can create an alert from a chart, but because alerts require a specific structure, not all charts can be used to create one.
 If your query contains a group-by, you will not be able to create an alert (the option is disabled).
 For queries that don’t meet other requirements, you’ll be able to edit the query on the Alert Configuration page.